 Projections of benefits for financial reporting purposes are based on the substantive plan (the plan as understood by the employer and plan members) and include the types of benefits provided at the time of each valuation and the historical pattern of sharing of benefit costs between the employer and plan members to that point.
 The actuarial methods and assumptions used include techniques that are designed to reduce the effects of short-term volatility in actuarial accrued liabilities and the actuarial value of assets, consistent with the long-term perspective of the calculations.
-The total pension and OPEB liabilities in the September 30, 2018 actuarial valuation were determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension and OPEB liabilities in the September 30, 2020 actuarial valuation were determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Actuarial cost method Wage inflation rate Investment rate of return: Entry age, normal 2.75% MIP and Basic plans (non-hybrid ) 6.80% Pension Plus plan (hybrid) 6.80% Pension Plus 2 plan (hybrid) 6.00% OPEB plans 6.95% Projected salary increases 2.75% - 11.55%, including wage inflation at 2.75% Cost of living adjustments 3% annual non-compounded for MIP members Healthcare cost trend rate 7.5% Year 1 graded to 3.5% Year 12 Mortality RP-2014 Male and Female Employee Annuitant Mortality Tables, adjusted for mortality improvements using projection scale MP-2017 from 2006.
+Actuarial cost method Entry age, normal

+Wage inflation rate 2.75%

+Investment rate of return:

+MIP and Basic plans (non-hybrid) 6.80% Pension Plus plan (hybrid) 6.80% Pension Plus 2 plan (hybrid) 6.00% OPEB plans 6.95% adjusted for mortality improvements using projection scale MP-2017 from 2006.
 For retirees, the tables were scaled by 82% for males and 78% for females.
-For active members, 100% of the table rates were used for both males and females Other OPEB assumptions: Opt-out assumptions 21% of eligible participants hired before July 1, 2008 and 30% of those hired after June 30, 2008 are assumed to opt-out of the retiree health plan Survivor coverage 80% of male retirees and 67% of female retirees are assumed to have coverages continuing after the retiree's death Coverage election at retirement t 75% of male and 60% of female future retirees are assumed to elect coverage for 1 or more dependents
+For active members, 100% of the table rates were used for both males and females.